Transportation in Tbilisi

 Quick Transportation Tips

-Purchase a Metromoney card at any metro station for cashless travel on metro, buses, and cable cars
+Buy a Metromoney card at any metro station for tap-and-go rides on the metro, bus, and yellow marshrutka minibuses.

 Frequently Asked Questions